SPARCstation 2

+Sales

+Sun released the SPARCstation 2 on November 5, 1990, to very high demand, and by the end of January 1991, the company had sold 9,000 units.
+It was the best-selling workstation of 1991, a year which saw the total amount of workstation shipments backslide somewhat compared to 1990.
+By June 1992, by which point Sun had introduced its successor the SPARCstation 10, Sun had sold at least 540,000 units of the SPARCstation 2.
+The SPARCstation 2 accounted for 40 percent of Sun's total revenue in the first quarter of 1992, and an industry analyst dubbed it "the heart of [Sun's] product line".

 Specifications

 CPU

-40 MHz Cypress CY7C601 CPU (28.5 MIPS), TI TMS390C601A FPU (4.2 MFLOPS).
-The only known CPU upgrade option was the Weitek 80 MHz "SPARC POWER μP" (power-up).
+The SPARCstation 2 features a 40 MHz Cypress CY7C601 CPU (28.5 MIPS), TI TMS390C601A FPU (4.2 MFLOPS).
+The only CPU upgrade option was the Weitek 80 MHz SPARC POWER μP (pronounced "power up").

 Memory

 The SPARCstation 2 can be configured with up to 128 MB of memory in total: 64 MB on the motherboard, and an additional 64 MB using a special 32 MB SBus memory card with another 32 MB piggy-backed daughterboard.

 The 16 RAM slots on the motherboard can be populated with either 1 MB SIMMs for a total of 16 MB, or with 4 MB SIMMs for a total of 64 MB.
 Standard 30-pin SIMMs can be used as long as they use parity error detection and are rated 80 ns or faster.

+Dimensions

+Its dimensions are 16 in x 16 in x 2.8 in (W x D x H).
+The weight is 25 lbs.

 Disk drives

 The SPARCstation 2 uses a standard 50-pin SCSI interface and can house two 3 1/2" full-height disk drives.
 The SS2 also comes with a special auto-ejecting 1.44 MB floppy disk drive.

 Modern 80-pin Single Connector Attachment (SCA) SCSI drives can be used internally with an adapter, but the plastic drive sled used with 50-pin drives must be cut to allow clearance for the adapter board.
 SCA drives may run hotter than original SCSI drives and cause heating issues, especially if two drives are installed.